biscayan/TIL/Research/paper.md

 - A Comparative Study on Transformer vs RNN in Speech Applications
 - A deep Learning Approach to Automatic Characterisation of Rhythm in Non-native English Speech
 - A pitch extraction algorithm tuned for automatic speech recognition
+- A time delay neural network architecture for efficient modeling of long temporal contexts
+- Active Learning for Speech Recognition: the Power of Gradients
 - Adaptation Methods for Non-native Speech
 - Adversarial Learning of Raw Speech Features for Domain Invariant Speech Recognition
 - Adversarial Multi-task Learning of Deep Neural Networks for Robust Speech Recognition